awslabs/iot-app-kit/docs/StatusGrid.md

 ### `annotations`

 (Optional) Defines thresholds for the status grid.
+Note that annotations that are not thresholds will be ignored.
 To view and interact with an annotation example, see [Annotation](https://synchrocharts.com/#/Features/Annotation) in the Synchro Charts documentation.
 For more information about the `annotations` API, see [Properties](https://synchrocharts.com/#/API/Properties) in the Synchro Charts documentation.

 Type: Object